-Hours
+1.1.1.
+Semeste Hours

-1. Educational Psychology and Principles of Teaching
+1. Educational Psychology and Principles of Teaching Public Education in California 32

-2. I HOUCE Education in Cantornia 9

-3. Courses Designed Particularly to Prepare for Teaching i Field and Practice Teaching n the Special 5
+Field and Practice Teaching 5 2

-4. Electives in Professional Education 2
+4. Education for Citizenship 2

-Total 19
+Total 12

 (Credit for four (4) semester-hours of practice teaching may be allowed for persons who have had one or more years of successful teaching experience.)